Our aim is to have fun with photography. We have a range of members in terms of age and ability and we welcome newcomers at any time.

 enjoy seeing the images created by other club members

 Ad hoc events throughout the summer

 Virtual meetings via Zoom on Monday evenings at 7.30 from September to April (check programme for details and exceptions)

 Foresters Hall, Marlborough House, 69 High Street, Kidlington OX5 2DN -

 (no mail can be received at this address)

-Our room is on the first floor and is accessible by lift.
+Our room was on the first floor and accessible by lift.

-The bar within the hall is available for refreshment.
+The bar within the hall was available for refreshment.

 if you become a member)